-HB 836 undermines the bedrock child welfare standard that requires child-placing agencies to provide services based solely on what is in the best interest of the child.
-Instead, the bill puts the religious beliefs of child-placing agencies ahead of the best interests of the children whom the agencies contract with the state to serve.
+HB 836 would undermine the bedrock child welfare standard that requires child-placing agencies to provide services based solely on what is in the best interest of the child.
+Instead, the bill seeks to put the religious beliefs of child-placing agencies ahead of the best interests of the children whom the agencies contract with the state to serve.